MECTsrl/cloner/README.md

   - make
   - ./make_sysupdate.sh

-The output is the "sysupdate\_cloner.sh" uuencoded script
+The output is the "sysupdate\_cloner.sh" "uuencoded" script

 You need to copy the script to an empty USB pendrive and then boot the panel with the USB pendrive inserted: the cloner shall start instead of the panel applications (details into the pdf manual).